-- Injecting recreational drugs: The needles used to administer drugs are rarely sterile.
+- Injecting recreational drugs: The needles used to administer medications are rarely sterile.
 An injection can cause varying degrees of bacteremia.
-People who use these drugs are also at risk for disorders that can lead to a weakening of the immune system with diseases such as AIDS.
+People who use these drugs are also at risk for disorders that can weaken the immune system with diseases such as AIDS.

-- Possessing an artificial joint such as a prosthesis or a heart valve: certain anomalies occur that cause bacteria to proliferate, manage to lodge and accumulate in these structures.
+- Possessing an artificial joint such as a prosthesis or a heart valve: certain anomalies cause bacteria to proliferate, manage to lodge, and accumulate in these structures.
 Bacteria can periodically release toxins into the bloodstream.

-- Present a resistant infection even when you are being treated with drugs such as antibiotics: certain bacteria that cause infections are resistant to antibiotics.
-Antibiotics cannot eradicate them, therefore, the infection remains despite the administration of these drugs and can cause sepsis.
+- Present a resistant infection even when treated with drugs such as antibiotics: certain bacteria that cause infections are resistant to antibiotics.
+Antibiotics cannot eradicate them.
+Therefore, the disease remains despite the administration of these drugs and can cause sepsis.

 As sepsis worsens, people become confused and less alert.

-Blood flow is reduced and the skin may turn cold and pale and turn bluish in color.
+Blood flow is reduced, and the skin may turn cold and pale and turn bluish.

 This reduction in blood flow can cause tissues, including the tissue that makes up vital organs (such as the tissues of the intestine), to die, leading to gangrene.

-Doctors diagnose sepsis using various physical findings, they also do laboratory tests that check for signs of infection and organ damage.
+Doctors diagnose sepsis using various physical findings and do laboratory tests that check for signs of infection and organ damage.

 Many of the symptoms of sepsis, such as fever and shortness of breath, are the same as in other conditions, making sepsis difficult to diagnose in its early stages.